Runes

 A single tx can only host a single RuneStone

-object, only the first matching tx output will be effective.
+object, only the matching tx output will be effective.

 field is used for specifying a default output for "unallocated